the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 (cl-inclusive-events-icebreakers)=
 ### Using Icebreakers and Teambuilding
-Additionally, you may consider using a collaborative activity to open your session such as an icebreaker or other team-building task.
+Additionally, you may consider using a collaborative activity to open your session such as an icebreaker or another teambuilding task.
 This can help build rapport among event attendees, and orientate everyone towards a shared goal before the formal parts of your session begin.